- Buy and sell BTC and 50+ other cryptos

-- The Bitcoin digital asset (BTC): These are the actual digital coins.
+Bitcoin, or BTC, is a digital currency that is exchanged across the network.
 There will only ever be a total of 21 million Bitcoin in existence.

 When someone talks about buying, selling or trading Bitcoin, they’re talking about these coins.

-Everything else that makes Bitcoin special is down to the Bitcoin network.
+Everything else that makes Bitcoin special is down to the Bitcoin blockchain.

-No one can stop it from carrying transactions or creating more Bitcoin and no one can stop it from meticulously recording all Bitcoin transactions in its digital ledger.
+The Bitcoin blockchain was designed so that no single entity will ever have control over the network.
+That is what makes it special.
+No one can stop it from carrying transactions and no one can stop it from meticulously recording everything in the digital ledger.

 As the Bitcoin blockchain grew, an entire industry grew alongside it, including plenty of Bitcoin brokers and marketplaces.

 You can find and compare some of them here.